hephaestus-compiler-project/hephaestus/README.md

 * A translator that converts a program written in Hephaestus' IR into a program written in the target language.
-To to so, you have to extend the [src.translators.base.BaseTranslator](https://github.com/hephaestus-compiler-project/hephaestus/blob/main/src/translators/base.py) class.
+To do so, you have to extend the [src.translators.base.BaseTranslator](https://github.com/hephaestus-compiler-project/hephaestus/blob/main/src/translators/base.py) class.